Conquest-Reforged/Indev/README.md

 # Indev
 Issue tracker for in-development mods
+Make sure to check for duplicate reports before opening a new one.

 ## **Conquest Reforged**